airfire6518/portfolio/README.md

 > <span style="font-size: 75%;"><a href="https://airfire6518.github.io/portfolio/anl503_proj_2">Insights from Zoom Transcripts: Analyzing Student Engagement in the Digital Classroom</a></span><br>

 ## Work Experience
-**Senior Automation Engineer | Infineon Technologies A/P Pte.
+**Senior Automation Engineer [Specializing in Data & Digitalization Project] | Infineon Technologies A/P Pte.
 Ltd. (_Apri 2022 - Present_)**
-- Managed and executed end-to-end automation and digitalization projects, from concept to implementation, following a structured approach.
+- Orchestrated comprehensive automation and digitalization projects, from initial design to deployment.
+Leveraged data analytics to guide each phase and ensure adherence to a data-centric structured methodology.
+(Methodologies involved: SQL, Python, PHP, etc.)
-- Provided crucial support to departmental functions, enabling the achievement of productivity, quality, and personnel efficiency objectives.
+- Enhanced departmental performance by providing key data insights, and contributing to the achievement of productivity targets, quality improvement, and personnel efficiency goals.
-- Spearheaded automation and AI-related initiatives, translating them into tangible business outcomes.
+- Spearheaded automation and AI-related initiatives, translating complex datasets into tangible business outcomes.
 - Collaborated effectively with diverse technical experts to align projects and business objectives.
+(Methodologies involved: Tableau, Excel, PPT, etc.)
-- Actively engaged in operations-related matters, initiating engineering solutions informed by statistical theories and data-driven qualitative and quantitative methods.
+- Engaged in operations-related matters, proposing and implementing engineering solutions informed by statistical theories and data-driven qualitative and quantitative methods.
+(Methodologies involved: SQL, Python, PHP, etc.)
 - Demonstrated ownership of solutions and systems, ensuring their continuing success and effectiveness.
-- Documentation management and version control system.
+ Executed meticulous documentation practices (Sharepoint), underpinned by an effective version control system, to maintain data integrity and facilitate transparent data management.
+(Methodologies involved: Sharepoint, Bitbucket, Github, etc.)

 > **Key Project and Achievements:**
 > - Sample Management System: Conceptualized and implemented solution using MySQL/Python/PHP/Bitbucket tools, which resulted in better traceability and efficiency for ES Lot, saving 2 hours per day.